 Other Training Opportunities

-A survey was conducted after the training was complete and the responses indicated a high measure of satisfaction with the training, with Boots to the Bench, Detecting Child Abuse, and Criminal Prosecution of a CPS Case viewed as particularly successful presentations.
+A survey was conducted after the training was complete and the responses indicated a high measure of satisfaction with the training.

-The next Regional Attorney Conference will be November 2-3, 2017 in San Marcos.
+The next Regional Attorney Conference will be in October 2019 in San Marcos, Texas.

 Keeping Infants and Toddlers Safe (KITS) Conference